Autocatalysis of Graviton Production via the Gertsenshtein Effect for the Yang-Mills Field: Oscillatory Solution

-Assuming that $B_1^1$ is much larger than the electromagnetic wave components $E_1^1$ and $B_2^1$, and writing $B_2^1 = f' \equiv b$ and $h_{12} \equiv h$, one arrives at the coupled equations: \be \ddot b - b'' + 2 e^2 A^2 b= e A^2 h'' , \ee and \be \ddot h - h'' = -4\frac{eA^2}{m_p^2}b. \ee The above are the final equations in PR except for the $2e^2A^2b$ term in (\ref{ymh12}) and that the background magnetic field $B_0$ is replaced by $eA^2$.
-Note that the constant background magnetic field $B_1^1$ breaks Lorentz invariance by picking out a preferred direction in space, and generates a mass term for the boson field $B^1_2$ equal to $2eB_1^1$ in a manner analogous to the usual Higgs mechanism.
+Assuming that $B_1^1$ is much larger than the electromagnetic wave components $E_1^1$ and $B_2^1$, and writing $B_2^1 = f' \equiv b$ and $h_{12} \equiv h$, one arrives at the coupled equations: \be \ddot b - b'' + 2 q^2 A^2 b= q A^2 h'' , \ee and \be \ddot h - h'' = -4 qA^2 b. \ee The above are the final equations in \cite{PR23} except for the $2q^2A^2b$ term in (\ref{ymh12}) and that the background magnetic field $B_0$ is replaced by $qA^2$.
+Note that the constant background magnetic field $B_1^1$ breaks Lorentz invariance by picking out a preferred direction in space, and generates a mass term for the boson field $B^1_2$ equal to $m^2 \equiv 2qB_1^1$.
+To an extent this reminds one of the Higgs mechanism, although it is not ``spontaneous'' symmetry breaking; rather, symmetry is broken explicitly by arranging for one magnetic field component to be larger than the others.